What is Acne?

 - Antibiotics: Oral antibiotics can be prescribed for moderate to severe acne to reduce bacteria.

 - Anti-androgen agents: Spironolactone may be used for women and teen girls if oral antibiotics are not effective.
-This medication works by blocking the effect of androgen hormones on the oil-producing glands.
+This medication works by blocking the effect of excessive androgen production in the oil-producing glands.

 - Combined oral contraceptives: Some combined oral contraceptives are approved by the FDA for hormonal acne treatment in girls and women.